High-Precision Frequency-Controlled Optical Phase Shifter with Acousto Optic Devices

 The presented phase shifter can be improved to increase its precision and repeatability by reducing the effect of the AOM crystal thermal fluctuations.
 We use the same principle of combining both arms of the interferometer into the same path.
-In the improved case both arms of the interferometer are sent through the AOMs with the non-diffracted beam of the AOM acting as the non-shifted branch of the interferometer while the diffracted beam is used as the shifted branch as shown in Fig.~\ref{fig:setupV2}.
+In this improved case both arms of the interferometer are sent through the AOMs with zero-order acting as the non-shifted branch of the interferometer while the diffracted beam is used as the shifted branch as shown in Fig.~\ref{fig:setupV2}.
 This scenario suppresses the relative optical path fluctuations from $\delta L$ and $\delta n$ in Eq. \ref{eq:PhiFluctuations} and by an analogous argument $\delta\phiXT$ is also significantly decreased.
-However, a drawback of this method is that there are additional beams with frequencies $\fL+\fS$ and $\fL-\fS$ together with the outputs at the original frequency $\fL$.
-The net effect of the extra frequencies is that a beat, at frequencies $\fS$ and $2\fS$, appears at the output.
-Also, now both arms are mixed with the same polarization but they could be separated by using a $\lambda/4$ retarder acting on only one of the orders of the second AOM.
+However, a drawback of this method is that there are additional frequencies $\fL+\fS$ and $\fL-\fS$ together with the outputs at the original frequency $\fL$.
+The net effect of the extra frequencies is the presence of a beat, at frequencies $\fS$ and $2\fS$, which is averaged with a low-pass filter and appears in the signal as a constant intensity offset.
+We can analyze the effect of this via the visibility \cite{Saleh}: